-Sow the seeds 1/16-inch deep in seedling trays or small pots filled with seed-starter potting mix.
+Sow the seeds 1/16 of an inch deep in seedling trays or small pots filled with seed-starter potting mix.
 Find a warm, sunny place, and put your trays there.

-Lightly moisten the soil with a spray-bottle mister until the seedlings are ready to transplant, which is about three months after sowing.
+Lightly moisten the soil with a spray-bottle mister until the seedlings are ready to transplant, typically about three months after sowing.

 Propagation from Cuttings